 Key questions for consideration by the State for nuclear safety include:

-How can the State participate in or monitor NRC safety licensing processes for each design that may be built within New York?
+How can the State most effectively participate in or monitor NRC safety licensing processes for each design that may be built within New York?

-How can the State adopt and improve best practices in nuclear safety?
+How can the State facilitate effective communication between new reactor projects, communities, and the NRC during the siting, licensing, construction, and operation of new nuclear power plants?

 Physical Security